tiacsys/bridle/boards/arm/tiac_magpie/doc/samples/net/telnet.rst

 Overview
 ********

-See :ref:`zephyr:telnet-console-sample` for the original description.
+See :doc:`zephyr:samples/net/telnet/README` for the original description.

 .. _tiac_magpie_telnet-console-sample-requirements: